sass/sass/README.md

 API users should be encouraged to return quoted strings unless there's a particular reason not to.

+Two strings are equal if they have the same text, regardless of whether either is quoted or not.

 #### Numbers

 The API should provide additional assertions for numbers: